-At the end of the training process, the beneficiaries are then supported to transform their individual micro-projects into a functional group business.
+Young people are trained in practical skills and at the end of the training process, the beneficiaries are then supported to transform their individual micro-projects into a functional group business.
 SCSP provides them with start-up capital to boost the cottage industry for one month.
 After this period, the project is usually in the self-sustaining state.
 Typical Project Costs A project benefiting 20 members costs up to UGX 2,500,000 (approx £900) to cover the training costs of the project.

 A further cost of UGX 300,000 (approx £100) will then support the establishment of a cottage industry operating under well-established group dynamics.
 Poultry Income Generating Project About the Project Beneficiaries under this project initially receive a two-day training course on managing poultry as an income-generating activity (IGA).
 Follow-up training is also provided during the implementation of the poultry project.
 Participants are given practical advice on preparing suitable structures to raise their poultry stock and when these are ready, they are then provided with the chicks.

-These are raised for 3-12 months, depending on whether they are used for egg or meat production:
+Chicken are raised for 3-12 months, depending on whether they are used for egg or meat production:

 • Commercial egg production: mature at 5-7 months, can lay eggs for 12 months consistently.